reflectoring/reflectoring.github.io/_posts/2021-06-16-spring-cloud-aws-ses.md

 ---
-title: "Sending E-Mails with AWS SES and Spring Cloud AWS"
+title: "Sending E-Mails with Amazon SES and Spring Cloud AWS"
 categories: [craft]
 date: 2021-06-14 06:00:00 +1000
 modified: 2021-06-13 06:00:00 +1000
 author: pratikdas
-excerpt: "Apache Camel is an integration framework with a programming model for integrating a wide variety of applications.
-In this article, we will look at using Apache Camel for building integration logic in microservice applications built with Spring Boot with the help of code examples."
+excerpt: "Amazon Simple Email Service (SES) provides an email platform for sending and receiving emails.
+Spring Cloud AWS makes it convenient to integrate applications with different AWS services.
+In this article, we will look at using Spring Cloud AWS for working with Amazon Simple Email Service (SES) with the help of some basic concepts of SES along with code examples."
 image:
   auto: 0074-stack
 ---